 - Ingrown hair

-- Splinter or foreign object lodged in the skin
+- A splinter or object stuck in the skin

 - Blocked sweat gland or oil duct

 Things that raise the risk of a boil are: